 What is the Employer nonelective contribution and how is it allocated?

 Nonelective contribution.
-Each year, the Employer might make a discretionary nonelective contribution to the Plan.
-Your share of any contribution is determined below.
+Each Plan Year, the Employer will make to the Plan a nonelective contribution equal to 3% of the compensation of all Participants eligible to share in allocations.
+Your share of the contribution is determined below.